IN/FIDELITY

 of the fruity and fragrant garden of the Gods,

-with the prickly privilege
+and the prickly privilege

 to pierce their listeners